 And everything is feeling.
 Inner power is all in the way one feels and not in the way one thinks.
 And life is a reflection of one’s inner feelings.

-Struggles to be authentic, real and true in a world that is enamoured by illusion.
+Struggles to be authentic, real and true in a world that is enamored by illusion.
 She disciplines herself to embrace this life with a more profound perception and wisdom.
 She has no desire to fight.
 She only seeks to walk on mountains, along lakes and streams, and to be one with all things.

 She realizes: leaders are not leaders merely because they fight.
 Rather, leaders are leaders because they don’t have to fight.